javierriveracastro/betteroll-swade/README.md

 ## Authors
 - JuanV, base of drag and drop support, custom bennies.
-- SalieriC, gun reloading.
+- SalieriC, manual ammunition management.
-- Kandashi, gun reloading.
+- Kandashi, manual ammunition management.
 - Sergut, documentation corrections.
 - Javier Rivera, most code and this doc.
+- Art assets shipped with the system are attributed by a README file in the same directory.
+- The shipped bennies are property of Classical Numismatic Group, Inc.

 ## Acknowledgements
 - Atropos for making Foundry VTT